pojntfx/networked-linux-memsync/docs/main.md

 Main Memory, i.e. Random Access Memory (RAM), provides larger storage capacity than cache but operates at a slower speed.
 It typically stores running programs and open files.

 Below main memory, we find secondary storage devices such as Solid State Drives (SSD) or Hard Disk Drives (HDD).
-Although slower than RAM, these devices can store larger amounts of data and typically contain the operating system and application binary fies.
+Although slower than RAM, these devices can store larger amounts of data and typically contain the operating system and application binary files.
 Importantly, they are persistent, meaning they retain data even after power is cut[@stallings2010architecture].

 Tertiary storage, including optical disks and tape, is slow but very cost-effective.
 Tape storage can store very large amounts of data for long periods of time.
 These types of storage are typically used for archiving or physically transporting data, such as importing data from personal infrastructure to a service like AWS[@barr2021offline].

 \newpage{}

-Depending on the technical choices for each of the hierarchy's layers, these latency differences can be quite significant, ranging from below a nanosecond for registers to multiple milliseconds for a HDD:
+Depending on the technical choices for each of the hierarchy's layers, these latency differences can be quite significant, ranging from below a nanosecond for registers to multiple milliseconds for an HDD:

 ![Latencies for different memory technologies showing, from lowest to highest latency, registers, cache, main memory, CXL memory, network-attached memory, SSDs and HDDs [@maruf2023memory]](./static/memory-hierarchy-latency-profile.png){ width=400px }